dgkim5360/dgkim5360.github.io/_posts/2017-06-11-rolling-back-of-git-commits-only-when-working-alone.md

 ---
 layout: post
-title: Rolling back of git commits, only when working alone
+title: Rolling Back of Git Commits, Only When Working Alone
 date: 2017-06-11 17:40:00 +0900
 categories:
   - Git